connexcs/docs/docs/class5/connexml.md

     </Response>"
     ```

+### Say

-3. `Say`: Text to speech is enabled for any application by using the `Say` verb, which speaks the provided text back to the caller.
+Text to speech is enabled for any application by using the `Say` verb, which speaks the provided text back to the caller.

 !!! example
     ```xml